Om Gan Ganapatay Namo Namah! Shri Siddhivinayak Namo Namah!

 The auspicious festival of Ganesh Chaturthi falls during Bhadra, the 6th month in Hindu Lunar calendar (between August and September).
 It kicks off with the installation of beautiful Ganesha idols in majestic pandals as well as homes.
 The last day called Anant Chaturdasi includes a colorful and musical procession taken out to immerse lakhs of the Ganesha idols in water.
-Starting from September 2, the festival extends over till September 12 this year.
+Starting from 10th September, the festivity will continue for 10 days.

 After the installation of the statue of Ganesh, a special ceremony called the Pranapratishhtha Puja, takes place to invoke his holy presence.
 Following this, devotees offer sweets, flowers, coconut, jaggery, rice and coins to their favourite God.
 Also, they anoint the idol with red sandalwood (Chandan) powder.

 Those who lovingly bring over a Ganesha statue to their home take a very good care of him.
 He is treated as a much-loved guest in their home during the festival.